The Aviation Law Review: Japan

-A typical damages award would include (1) incurred monetary damage including medical fees, nurse fees, funeral fees and legal fees; (2) lost earnings owing to an injury, permanent disability or death; and (3) consolation for mental suffering in relation to an injury, permanent disability or death.
+A typical damages award would include incurred monetary damage, including medical fees, nurse fees, funeral fees and legal fees; lost earnings owing to an injury, permanent disability or death; and consolation for mental suffering in relation to an injury, permanent disability or death.

 Although post-accident family assistance is being discussed in study groups, including those led by the MLIT, there is not yet any law regulating the subject.

-Flight of drones was generally unregulated in Japan until the Civil Aeronautics Act was amended to introduce a regulation focused on drones, which came into effect on 10 December 2015.
-Under the amended Civil Aeronautics Act, permission from the MLIT is required to fly an unmanned aircraft (namely, an aeroplane, rotorcraft, glider or airship which cannot accommodate any person onboard and can be remotely or automatically piloted, excluding those lighter than 200 grams) in certain areas including (1) airspace more than 150 metres above ground level; (2) airspace around airports; and (3) airspace above densely inhabited districts.
-Unless specifically approved by the MLIT, operation of unmanned aircraft is subject to additional restrictions, such as operation in the daytime, operation within the visual line of sight, keeping a distance of over 30 metres from persons and properties.
+The flight of drones was generally unregulated in Japan until the Civil Aeronautics Act was amended to introduce a regulation focused on drones, which came into effect on 10 December 2015.
+Under the amended Civil Aeronautics Act, permission from the MLIT is required to fly an unmanned aircraft (namely an aeroplane, rotorcraft, glider or airship that cannot accommodate any person onboard and can be remotely or automatically piloted, excluding those lighter than 200 grammes) in certain areas including airspace more than 150 metres above ground level; airspace around airports; and airspace above densely inhabited districts.
+Unless specifically approved by the MLIT, the operation of unmanned aircraft is subject to additional restrictions, such as operation in the daytime, operation within the visual line of sight, and keeping a distance of over 30 metres from persons and properties.

-Further regulation of drones was introduced after an incident in which an unidentified drone was found on the roof of the Japanese Prime Minister's official residence.
-Effective 7 April 2016, it is prohibited to fly drones around and over key facilities, including the national Diet building, the Prime Minister's office and official residence, national government buildings, the Supreme Court, the Imperial Palace, certain foreign diplomatic establishments, designated defence-related facilities, nuclear sites, and other facilities designated from time to time.
-Examples of facilities designated from time to time include sites hosting 2020 Tokyo Olympic and Paralympic Games.
-Contrary to the Civil Aeronautics Act, which is overseen by the MLIT, the prohibition of flight of drones around and over key facilities is overseen by the National Police Agency.
+Further regulation of drones was introduced after an incident in which an unidentified drone was found on the roof of the Prime Minister's official residence.
+Effective 7 April 2016, it is now prohibited to fly drones around and over key facilities, including the national Diet building, the Prime Minister's office and official residence, national government buildings, the Supreme Court, the Imperial Palace, certain foreign diplomatic establishments, designated defence-related facilities, nuclear sites and other facilities designated from time to time.
+Examples of facilities designated from time to time include sites hosting the 2020 Tokyo Olympic and Paralympic Games.3 Contrary to the Civil Aeronautics Act, which is overseen by the MLIT, the prohibition on the flight of drones around and over key facilities is overseen by the National Police Agency.

-As the result of a reform in 2014, the Voluntary Information Contributory to Enhancement of the Safety (VOICES) programme collects voluntarily submitted aviation safety incident/situation reports from pilots, controllers and others.
+As the result of a reform in 2014, the Voluntary Information Contributory to Enhancement of the Safety (VOICES) programme collects voluntarily submitted aviation safety incident and situation reports from pilots, controllers and others.
 The programme was established by the MLIT but is operated by a third-party body, the Association of Air Transport Engineering and Research, in an effort to mitigate concerns that voluntary reporting may be used against reporters by the supervisory arm of the MLIT.
-The VOICES programme anonymises all voluntary reporting it received, and discards any information that may identify reporters.
-The supervisory arm of the MLIT has confirmed it will not access any information that may identify reporters, and that it will not demand the programme operator provide such information.
-While the anonymisation and discard of identifiable information would usually provide comfort to the reporters, there is no formal structure to prevent the reports being used by claimants, in injury and wrongful death actions, or prosecutors.
+The VOICES programme anonymises all voluntary reporting it has received, and discards any information that may identify reporters.
+The supervisory arm of the MLIT has confirmed it will not access any information that may identify reporters, and that it will not demand that a programme operator provide such information.
+While the anonymisation and discarding of identifiable information would usually provide comfort to reporters, there is no formal structure to prevent reports being used by claimants in injury and wrongful death actions, or prosecutors.

 The year in review

-The Japanese government decided to introduce a registration system for drones at the Cabinet meeting on 28 February, 2020.
+The government decided to introduce a registration system for drones at the Cabinet meeting on 28 February 2020.
 The summary of the registration system is as follows:

-- owners of drones have to register some information online with the government such as the name of the owner or the users, drone serial number and telephone number, immediately after the purchase;
+- owners of drones have to register some information online with the government, such as the name of the owner or the users, drone serial number and telephone number, immediately after purchase;

-- drones must transmit their ID numbers via radio to notify the information of the owner to the police.
+- drones must transmit their ID numbers via radio to notify information about the owner to the police.

-The registration requirements are planned to be implemented in 2022, subject to the approval by the national Diet.
+The registration requirements are planned to be implemented in 2022, subject to the approval of the National Diet.

 1 Tomohiko Kamimura and Miki Kamiya are attorneys at Squire Gaikokuho Kyodo Jigyo Horitsu Jimusho.